PlatformOps/platformops.github.io/README.md

 1. [Fork the repo](https://github.com/PlatformOps/platformops.github.io.git).
 2. Clone a copy of your fork on your local
-3. Create a branch off of master and give it a meaningful name (e.g. my-new-mediumish-feature).
+3. Create a branch off of master and give it a meaningful name (e.g. tech-topic-cassadra-tumbstones).
 4. Make necessary changes, commit, push and open a pull request on GitHub.

 Thank you!